asifsajjad-projects/Technical-paper_caching/README.md

 ## 1. Introduction

 Caching is a process of storing copies of files locally in a cache or temporary files at a location where the fetching of these data generally becomes faster than fetching from the original source.
 As per Wikipedia "`In computing, a cache is a hardware or software component that stores data so that future requests for that data can be served faster; the data stored in a cache might be the result of an earlier computation or a copy of data stored elsewhere.
 A cache hit occurs when the requested data can be found in a cache, while a cache miss occurs when it cannot`".
-Caching is used in many aspects of computer technology viz. processor cache, cache in RAM, cache for programs, web cache, etc. Here in this report, we are going to discuss cache in web technology.
+Caching is used in many aspects of computer technology viz. processor cache, cache in RAM, a cache for programs, web cache, etc. Here in this report, we are going to discuss cache in web technology.
 Web browsers in our devices cache HTML files, images, JavaScript, and fonts to load pages more quickly.

 Examples of hardware caches are: